Castlery | Mar 28, 2022

 Remember that this space sets the whole tone for your home, so choose a colour that works with the rest of the house, inviting guests to step in and feel wholly welcomed in your space.

 Incorporate a mirror into your entryway design to add depth and light.
 Mirrors create the illusion of a larger space and reflect natural light, instantly making the area feel brighter and more open.

 @diannnnneee adds several potted plants alongside the Miles Mirror to create a brighter and welcoming entryway.

 Introduce a touch of nature to your entryway with potted plants or a small indoor garden.
 Greenery brings life and freshness to the space, making it feel more vibrant and inviting.

 Durable and hardwearing, Lilou Runner Rug is perfect for busy spaces.

-Entryways can often be small and cramped but are usually high traffic areas, with people coming in and going out.
-So, you need to strike the right balance of having storage and furniture but also having enough space so that you’re not banging into things on your way in or out.
-A console table is usually a good idea, as is a bench or chair where you can sit and put shoes on or take them off again.
+Entryways can often be small and cramped but are usually high traffic areas.
+So, you need to strike the right balance of having storage and furniture but also having enough space so that you’re not blocking the way.
+A console table is usually a good idea, as is a bench or armchair where you can sit and put shoes on or take them off again.

 Try to work with the space and light provided.
 Your entryway sets the tone for your home but also has a highly practical purpose.
 Use furniture sparingly but try to maximise your storage options.
 A mirror and some suitable lighting, with a rug on the floor can add style elements without taking up too much space.

 Even if your entryway is small, fret not!
 Adding mirrors can help light to bounce off, creating a brighter space.
 Additionally, use foldable chairs, sliding cabinet doors, and hidden storage to reduce clutter and make the most out of the limited space.